BerniHacker/CV/README.md

 - R Programming
 - Python Programming

-Note that a single project might be listed under more than one topic (for example, a project might consist in data cleansing and data visualization).
+Note that a single project might be listed under more than one topic (for example, a project where inferential methods are used contains also data cleansing and data visualization).

 To access the HTML files, please use the links contained in the md files.